 - The Freshmen Application can be used for all students who are applying to enroll at UTSA for the first time after graduating from high school.
 This application is appropriate for students who have earned college credit through Dual Enrollment or summer school the summer immediately before planning to enroll at UTSA.

 - The Transfer Application can be used by any student beginning the application process while enrolled in another college after graduating from high school.
+All college/universities attended must be reported on the application.

 - The Transient Application can be used by any student applying to UTSA as a non-degree seeking student.
 This can include students seeking to enroll at UTSA to simply earn college credit, but pursue a degree, students seeking a degree at another institution and planning to return to that institution, and/or students seeking to earn credit for qualifications for graduate or professional school.